-With safety, comfort, and consistency in mind, closed toe black dress shoes are appropriate for all our students and complete the uniform.
-Black dress shoes are required to be worn with the uniform.
+With safety, comfort, and consistency in mind, solid colored closed-toe shoes (black, grey, navy, or white) are appropriate for all our students and complete the uniform.
 Gym shoes are to be worn on days that the student has gym, with the gym uniform.
-Sandals, boots, heels, etc. should not be worn.
+Sandals, boots, heels, open back styles, clogs, etc. should not be worn.
 The student is out of uniform if they are wearing any other type of shoe, and will receive an out of uniform notice.